dallasrowling/GlobeStar-WordPress-Theme/README.md

 ## In development

-GlobeStar is still in active development and not currently available for download at this time.
+GlobeStar is still in active development and not currently available for download at this time but will available in the near future.

 ## Contact